silvershop/silvershop-core/docs/en/01_Getting_Set_Up/02_Upgrading.md

-# Upgrading Information and Troubleshooting

 This page is intended to make you aware of upgrade issues you may face, and how to resolve them.

 Don't forget to run the following url commands when you upgrade the shop module:

     [yourdomain.com]/dev/build?flush=all
     [yourdomain.com]/tasks/ShopMigrationTask